sidamd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Launch_Gromacs_Docker_Application.md

    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/ad967d89-b71f-4e43-9c5a-4dee6bab19cf)
    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/14d0e9dd-c2e0-4b31-b635-c93eccd343cd)

   **Note**: Please note that the payment information might be different from the above image because you might be added to a different team.

 **10.** After submitting a workload, user can monitor how the workload is performing by checking the Workload Status
-    on the Workloads page and the Workload Information page:
+    on the Workloads page and the Workload Information page.
    Each workload goes through several different states after it is submitted -

   **Created** – The workload has been created in the system.

   **Sent** – The workload has been sent to the queue that you selected in the workload submission process.

   **Pending** – The workload is in a waiting state in the queue.

   **Running** – The workload has started running in the selected queue.

   **Completed** – The workload has successfully finished processing.

   **Failed** – A problem has occurred which has prevented the workload from completing successfully.

   **Cancelled** – The workload has been canceled by the user and stopped running.

 **11.**  Once the application execution is successful then the status gets changed into **“Completed”**.
 The user can check the
      **STDOUT** and **STDERR** logs by clicking on respective tabs.
 The Performace tab shows the telemetry collected.
   View Log Click on the links shown on the Workload Information screen to view the job log, stdout log and stderr log:

   **View SysLog** - Information about the workload throughout the entire process

-     **View Stdout** - Standard output that presents the output of a workload and sometimes includes the results of the workload.
+  **View Stdout** - Standard output that presents the output of a workload and sometimes includes the results of the
+     workload.

-     **View Stderr** - Standard Error that helps you understand why you may have encountered certain issues during the process.
+  **View Stderr** - Standard Error that helps you understand why you may have encountered certain issues during the
+     process.

   **Download log files** - Download all information about the Log, STDOUT and STDERR log files.
     ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/f35223f7-2789-4de0-a64a-728d3527037b)